-The Deputy, Headteacher or Pastoral Support Officer will attend child protection conferences in order to share this information with other professionals.
-The child protection report will be emailed prior to the conference, twelve copies taken and a copy shared with parents before the day of the meeting.
+The DSL or Deputy DSL or Headteacher will attend child protection conferences in order to share this information with other professionals.
+The child protection report will be e-mailed prior to the conference, printed copies taken as requested and a copy shared with parents before the day of the meeting.